dommontalto/dommontalto/README.md

          <p>Impero is classroom software that lets teachers open and manage websites on student devices in real time.</p>
          <ul>
             <li>Built using UIKit with an MVC architecture, and full unit test coverage.</li>
-            <li>CI/CD is handled through Azure Pipelines for smooth deployments and testing.</li>
+            <li>CI/CD is handled through Azure Pipelines for deployments and testing.</li>
             <li>Manages dependencies with CocoaPods.</li>
             <li>Runs on iPad with a simple, classroom friendly interface.</li>
          </ul>